WhosPablo/LRUCache/README.md

  currently in the cache, else it returns null
 - **contains()**: Returns a HashMap of the current keys and objects in the cache
 - **size()**: Returns the currents size of the cache.

+### Testing

+The LRUCacheTests tests a few key items.
+It tests that the methods work properly and it tests that it can use different objects.
+The tests run through first using only integers then using integers and strings.